 As you move past the opera house, you'll be sure to spy the Sydney Harbour Bridge connecting the city's central business district and the North Shore.
 Don't be surprised if you hear the local Aussies referring to this bridge as the "coat hanger" because of it holding the record as the world's widest long-span bridge and tallest steel-arch bridge.
 If you’re feeling adventurous, sign up for a shore excursion to climb the upper span of the bridge’s arch.

 If you want to feel the soft sand between your toes at some point on your Australian cruise vacation, you'll want to head down to Sydney's most beautiful and beloved slice of surf, Bondi Beach.
 This local hotspot is perfect for kicking back with a book or learning to hang 10 with the best of them while enjoying some of the best surfing conditions in the world.
 And when you're feeling a little hungry later in the day, you can just pop over to the nearby Campbell Parade, where you'll find a vibrant district of cafes, bistros, tapas bars, burger shacks and more.

 Of course, there's no reason to limit your Sydney visit to the city itself.
 Just beyond the metropolis lies the stunning Blue Mountains, a natural formation of sandstone cliffs, thick forests and breathtaking waterfalls where you could lose yourself for days on end.
 You can even catch a bird's-eye view of the landscape from the inside of a cable car spanning the mountainous peaks.

-Click here to find a cruise if you're looking to escape completely® on an Australian adventure rife with beautiful landscapes, a buzzing urban scene and a taste for the arts.
+Find a cruise if you're looking for an Australian adventure rife with beautiful landscapes, a buzzing urban scene and a taste for the arts.